2ndkauboy/textdomain-overwrite/README.md

 For the exact lineup of the .po-file please open the original .po in a txt editor.
 Then create a new textfile and copy the string markups matching the strings you want to translate differently over into that new textfile.
 When done, save it like so: textdomain-de_DE.po (your locale)
 Generate a .mo-File with PoEdit.

-Please also see this Blogpost for background info (in german language): http://kau-boys.de/1498/wordpress/wordpress-core-strings-ohne-verlust-beim-naechsten-update-ueberschreiben
+Please also see this Blogpost for background info (in German language): http://kau-boys.de/1498/wordpress/wordpress-core-strings-ohne-verlust-beim-naechsten-update-ueberschreiben

 ## Changelog: